lindavr/Docs/readme.md

 For convenience, the root directory of each repository contains a Markdown template file named `template.md`, which can be used as a "starter file" if you need to create a new article for submission to the repository.
 The file contains:

-- a **metadata header** at the top of the file, delineated by 2, 3-hyphen lines, and containing the various tags used for tracking information relating to the article.
-Article metadata enables certain functionality, such as author attribution, contributor attribution, breadcrumbs, article descriptions, and SEO optimizations as well as reporting Microsoft uses to evaluate the performance of the content.
+- a **metadata header** at the top of the file, delineated by two, 3-hyphen lines, and containing the various tags used for tracking information relating to the article.
+Article metadata enables certain functionality, such as author attribution, contributor attribution, breadcrumbs, article descriptions, and SEO optimizations as well as reporting processes used by Microsoft to evaluate the performance of the content.
 So the metadata is important!
 - a **"Metadata" section** that describes the various metadata tags and values.
 If you're unsure of the values to use for the metadata section, you can leave them blank, or comment them with a leading hashtag (#) and they will be reviewed/completed by the pull request reviewer for the repository.
 -  various **examples of using Markdown** to format the elements of an artice article
 -  general **instructions on the use of Markdown extensions**, which can be used for various types of alerts